-There shall be a Board of Examiners appointed by the President subject to the approval of the Board of Directors.
+There shall be a Board of Examiners appointed by the President Chairman of the Board of Directors subject to the approval of the Board of Directors.
 It shall supervise the preparation of a uniform examination which may be adopted by the legally constituted authorities of the states in examining candidates for the certified public accountant certificate and the conduct of the grading service offered by the Institute.
-The Board of Examiners shall formulate the necessary rules and regulations for the conduct of its work but all such rules and regulations may be amended, suspended, or revoked by the Council.
-The Board may delegate to members of the Institute's staff or other duly qualified persons the preparation of examination questions and the operation of the grading service conducted by the Institute.
+The Board of Examiners shall formulate the necessary rules and regulations for the conduct of its work, but all such rules and regulations may be amended, suspended, or revoked by the Council Board of Directors.
+The Board of Examiners may delegate to members of the Institute's staff or other duly qualified persons the preparation of examination questions and the operation of the grading service conducted by the Institute.